On rates of convergence in the Curie-Weiss-Potts model with external field: Stein's method

-Thus, combining the estimates of $J_1,J_2$ and $J_3$ with \eqref{Abnonsm} we have
+Thus, combining the estimates of $J_1,J_2$ and $J_3$ with \eqref{Abnonsm}, we have

-Setting $\sqrt{t}=2CA^3A_3$, provided it is less than 1, simple manipulations yield the result for $\Sigma=Id$.
-If $t>1$ for the choice above, then by enlarging $C$ as necessary, the theorem is trivial.\\ For general $\Sigma$ we can standardize $Y=\Sigma^{-1/2}W$.
-With the conditions of $\mathcal{G}$ we have that $g\bigl(\Sigma^{-1/2}x\bigr)\in\mathcal{G}$.
+Setting $\sqrt{t}=2CA^3A_3$, provided it is less than 1, simple manipulations yield the result for $\Sigma=\text{Id}$.
+If $t>1$ for the choice above, then $C$ should be enlarged as necessary.\\ For general $\Sigma$ we can standardize $Y=\Sigma^{1/2}W$.
+With the conditions on $\G$ we have that $g\bigl(\Sigma^{1/2}x\bigr)\in\G$.
 Hence the bounds \eqref{GoeAb} and \eqref{GoeAb2} can be applied.
-The proof now continues as for the $\Sigma=Id$ case, but with the standardized variables. \end{proof}
+The proof now continues as for the $\Sigma=\text{Id}$ case, but with the standardized variables. \end{proof}

-In \cite{Eichelsbacher/Loewe:2010}, as well as in \cite{Chatterjee/Shao:2009}, Stein's method of exchangeable pairs was introduced for non-normal distributional approximations.
-They consider a class of densities on $\R$ which was originally introduced in \cite{DiaconisStein:2004}.
-Let $p$ be a regular, strictly positive density on the interval $I=[a,b]$.
+Note that we call a function $f$ {\it regular} if $f$ is finite on the interval $I=(a,b)$, $-\infty\leq a<b\leq \infty$, it is defined on and, at any interior point of $I$, $f$ possesses a right-hand limit and a left-hand limit.
+Further $f$ possesses a right-hand limit $f(a+)$ at the point $a$ and a left-hand limit $f(b-)$ at the point $b$.
+We will work with the class of functions introduced in \cite{DiaconisStein:2004} for which we let $p$ be a regular, strictly positive density on $I$.
 We suppose that this density has a derivative $p'$ that is also regular on $I$ with countable many sign changes.
 Furthermore $p'$ should be continuous at the sign changes and $\int_I p(x) | \log(p(x)) | dx<\infty$.
 Additionally we assume that

 is regular.
 A density $p$ fulfilling these conditions will be called {\it nice}.
-Now a random variable $Z$ is distributed according to $p$ if and only if
+In \cite{DiaconisStein:2004} it is proven that a random variable $Z$ is distributed according to the density $p$ if and only if $\mathbb{E}\left[f'(Z)+\Psi(Z)f(Z)\right]=f(b-)p(b-)-f(a+)p(a+)$ for a suitably chosen class of functions $f$.
+The corresponding Stein-identity is